-Ryan's current solo exhibition is on view at the Cotton Museum in Memphis through May 31.
-He has recently exhibited work in Little Rock, Portland, Minneapolis, Brooklyn, and Zebulon.
-His art has been featured by AINT-BAD and published by Number:Inc.
+Ryan's most recent solo exhibition was held at the Cotton Museum in Memphis.
+His work will be featured in Photography in Memphis at the Brooks Museum of Art this fall, and he has recently exhibited work in Little Rock, Portland, Minneapolis, Brooklyn, and Zebulon.
+His work has been published by Oxford American, AINT-BAD and Number:Inc. He is a founding member of Due South Co-op, a collective of Southern photographers.

 Ryan believes in these as absolute truths: